Supporting Free-Threaded CPython

 Many symbols exposed by PyO3 have GIL in the name

 We are aware that there are some naming issues in the PyO3 API that make it awkward to think about a runtime environment where there is no GIL.
-We plan to change the names of these types to de-emphasize the role of the GIL in future versions of PyO3, but for now you should remember that the use of the term GIL in functions and types like with_gil and GILOnceCell is historical.
+We plan to change the names of these types to de-emphasize the role of the GIL in future versions of PyO3, but for now you should remember that the use of the term GIL in functions and types like Python::with_gil and GILOnceCell is historical.

+Instead, you should think about whether or not a Rust thread is attached to a Python interpreter runtime.
 Calling into the CPython C API is only legal when an OS thread is explicitly attached to the interpreter runtime.
 In the GIL-enabled build, this happens when the GIL is acquired.
 In the free-threaded build there is no GIL, but the same C macros that release or acquire the GIL in the GIL-enabled build instead ask the interpreter to attach the thread to the Python runtime, and there can be many threads simultaneously attached.
+See PEP 703 for more background about how threads can be attached and detached from the interpreter runtime, in a manner analagous to releasing and acquiring the GIL in the GIL-enabled build.

-Since there is no GIL in the free-threaded build, releasing the GIL for long-running tasks is no longer necessary to ensure other threads run, but you should still detach from the interpreter runtime using [Python::allow_threads] when doing long-running tasks that do not require the CPython runtime.
+Since there is no GIL in the free-threaded build, releasing the GIL for long-running tasks is no longer necessary to ensure other threads run, but you should still detach from the interpreter runtime using Python::allow_threads when doing long-running tasks that do not require the CPython runtime.
 The garbage collector can only run if all threads are detached from the runtime (in a stop-the-world state), so detaching from the runtime allows freeing unused memory.

 Exceptions and panics for multithreaded access of mutable pyclass instances